 The Clink was built in the 12th century and was used to house and punish criminals until it was closed in the 17th century.

 Today, visitors can explore the interactive exhibitions, see a reconstructed prison cell, and learn about the harsh punishments meted out to prisoners in Medieval London.

-This museum tells the and is located on a historic site that was once home to the world's first military airfield.
+This museum tells the story of the Royal Air Force and is located on a historic site that was once home to the world's first military airfield.
 The museum features a collection of aircraft, uniforms, medals, and other artifacts that relate to the history of the RAF.

 Standing tall in the City of London is a Doric column built between 1671 and 1677 to commemorate the Great Fire of London.

 It was designed by Christopher Wren and Robert Hooke and built on the site of the first church which was destroyed during the fire, St. Margaret, New Fish Street.
 It is considered to be the tallest isolated stone column in the world, standing at 200 ft (61 meters) tall.